0xRace/multiplayergame/memory-bank/implementation-plan.md

 ## Phase 3: World & Camera

 **Step 9: Define World Dimensions & Camera**
-- Set up a larger toroidal world (e.g. 2000×2000 units) and attach the game camera to follow the player’s position.
+- Set up a larger toroidal world (e.g. 2000×2000 units) and attach the game camera to follow the player's position.
 - Test: Move the player to a far corner and verify the camera centers on the dot, exposing other parts of the world.

 **Step 10: Implement Toroidal Wrap-Around**
-- When the player’s position crosses any world boundary, teleport them to the opposite edge at the corresponding coordinate.
+- When the player's position crosses any world boundary, teleport them to the opposite edge at the corresponding coordinate.
 - Test: Drive the dot off the right edge and confirm it reappears at the left edge at the same vertical position (and similarly for top/bottom).

 ---